paulinepalma/MLM_final/Final_Project_markdown.md

-Final\_Project\_markdown
+Final Project Demo
 ================
 Pauline Palma
 03/04/2020

-# 1\.
-Description of the learning objectives
+# <span style="color: purple;"> 1.
+Description of the learning objectives</span>

 Welcome to this demo\!

-Today, you will learn about cross-classified multilevel models, a type of model that is commonly found in various domains of experimental psychology, such as social psychology or psycholinguistics.
+Today, you will learn about *cross-classified multilevel models*, a type of model that is commonly found in various domains of experimental psychology.
+We will use an example from psycholinguistics, where this type of MLM is common.

+  - What is a cross-classified multilevel model?
 A cross-classified multilevel model allows one to estimate the unique influence of two distinct Level 2 clusters.
 For instance, cross-classified MLM have been used in social psychology to assess variance in social impression formation (for a review, see Xie et al., 2018).
 In a social interaction, the impressions formed depend both on perceiver and on target characteristics, such as race and gender.
     Cross-classified MLM are especially useful there, as they allow for the partitioning of variance in impressions between perceivers and targets.

-Cross-classified MLM are also common in psycholinguistics, as they allow researchers to estimate the unique influence of individual participants and of infividual items, such as words or sentences.
+In psycholinguistics, cross-classified MLM allow researchers to estimate the unique influence of individual participants and of individual items, such as words or sentences.
 This is especially useful, as psycholinguists are usually interested in both participants’ characteristics (e.g., their age, native language, etc.) and items’ characteristics (e.g., word length, frequency, etc.).
+A typical data structure in psycholinguistics involves multiple observations (Level 1) per participant (Level 2) and multiple observations per item (Level 2) (Baayen, Davidson, & Bates, 2008).
+It is important to emphasize that the two level 2 clusters are the primary units of interest for psycholinguists, whereas level 1 units (observations/trials) are usually not.

-In the present demo, we try to model total reading time (an eye-tracking measure) as a function of participant’s native language and item’s sentence context.
+  - In the present demo, we try to model total reading time (an eye-tracking measure) as a function of participant’s native language and item’s sentence context.
 Cross-classified MLM allow us to account for participant variability (e.g., some participants might be slower than others) and for item variability (e.g., some words might be less familiar to the participants).

-# 2\.
-Research questions
+# <span style="color: purple;"> 2.
+Research context and questions</span>

 Human languages are inherently ambiguous.
 An important aspect of language processing is to make sense of this ambiguity.
 For example,